Format Spreadsheet Cells

 Use the RichTextString.Characters method overloads to format specific text characters.

-Refer to the How to: Apply Rich Formatting to Cell Text document for examples on how to apply different fonts to desired regions of cell text.
+Refer to the following topic for examples on how to apply different fonts to desired regions of cell text: How to: Apply Rich Formatting to Cell Text.

-The following examples explain how to format worksheet cells via the Spreadsheet Document API.
+The following examples explain how to use the Spreadsheet Document API to format worksheet cells:

 - How to: Format a Cell or Range of Cells